Ajjul: Ottoman period

 The village was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Quds of the Liwa of Quds.
 It had a population of 79 households, all Muslim.
 They paid a fixed tax rate of 33,3% on agricultural products, which included wheat, barley, summer crops, vineyards and fruit trees, olives, goats and/or beehives; a total of 8,745 akçe.
 Half of the revenue went to a Waqf.

+In the 17th century, the village received an influx of refugees from Beit Qufa near Lydda, who had to abandon their home due to unsettled conditions.

 In 1838 Ajjul was noted as a Muslim village in the Beni Zeid administrative region.
 In 1870 Victor Guérin passed by the village, which he called A'djoul, and estimated it to have about 300 inhabitants.
 Around Ajjul he found large fig and carob-trees, besides pomegranate, mulberry and apricot trees.
 An official Ottoman village list from about the same year showed that Ajjul had 79 houses and a population of 250, though the population count included men, only.

 In 1882, the PEF's Survey of Western Palestine described Ajjul as a "village of moderate size, with a well.
 It is on high ground, with olives round it, and ancient tombs.
 An ancient road leads towards it on the south."
 In 1896 the population of Ajjul was estimated to be about 468 persons.